Applicant Reserves Policy

 What we will look at

-- What is the level of your organisation’s free reserves?
+- What is the level of your organisation’s of free reserves?

-- If your organisations hold more than 12 months in free reserves, what does your reserves policy say about the need to exceed that?
+- If your organisation holds more than 12 months in free reserves (24 months for organisations with annual operating payments under $125,000), what does your reserves policy say about the need to exceed that?